About Veronica Doolan

 I’ll spare you a lengthy narrative that presents my qualifications and career highlights interspersed with some quirky personal characteristics that make me sound interesting.

 I’m a writer.
-Writers generally spend their days alone, engaged with their imaginations, and don’t lead interesting lives.
-I don’t care what you think about me.
-I may care what you think about my writing.
-And possibly that’s not even true.
+Writers typically spend their days alone, engaged with their imaginations, and don’t lead interesting lives.
+And I am typical.

 If you want to know more about the person behind the words then …